It’s the time of the year again, we have entered the cold and flu season.

 How can acupuncture help with the common cold?

-In Oriental medicine, it is believed that the common cold occurs when a person’s defensive energy (Wei Qi) is weak or compromised due to lifestyle factors, such as emotional stress, overwork, poor diet, etc. It can also happen with exposure to extreme changes in the environment, i.e. temperature changes from indoors to outdoors.
+In East Asian medicine, it is believed that the common cold occurs when a person’s defensive energy (Wei Qi) is weak or compromised due to lifestyle factors, such as emotional stress, overwork, poor diet, etc. It can also happen with exposure to extreme changes in the environment, i.e. temperature changes from indoors to outdoors.

 A recent meta-analysis (2019) on the effectiveness of acupuncture for the treatment of the common cold, shows that acupuncture is effective in the treatment of common colds by improving immunity, promoting metabolism circulation & balancing and harmonizing qi and blood.

 Our practitioners can tailor a treatment plan to address your specific needs, attending to your symptoms as well as lifestyle factors, which may have led to a compromised immune system.
 Chinese herbal formulas, nutritional advice and supplements – if needed – can be prescribed and added to the treatments.